-Nizzy Mathew was re-appointed as the Chairman and Wholetime Director of our Company for a period of 3 years from January 1, 2019, pursuant to the Board resolution dated December 31, 2018.
+Nizzy Mathew was re-appointed as the Chairman and Wholetime Director of our Company for a period of 3 years from January 1, 2019, pursuant to the Board resolution dated December 31, 2018 and subject to the approval for our Shareholders.
 According to her term of appointment, she is authorised to receive ₹4.3 lakhs per month.